kys-sheng/abc-rpv/README.md

 To learn how to use:
 1. Try Tutorial.ipynb

+Directories:
+- `input`: directory where main input table (table_notsup.csv) are stored
+- `data`: directory where all the data sets generated from the input table are stored.
+- `results`: almost every use of the main function can be set to save the output tables as csv files which is stored here

 Feel free to provide feedback via the "Issues" section of the git repo.

 ## Requirements